 Leasing (Personal Contract Hire)

 Leasing a new car is similar to hiring a car on holiday.
 You pay a sum upfront then regular monthly payments, then hand the car back.
-Instead of returning it full of sand and covered in filth after a week or two, a lease agreement means you’ll be able to keep hold of a brand new car for a number of years – it’s effectively long-term car rental.
+Instead of returning it full of sand and covered in filth after a week or two, however, a lease agreement means you’ll be able to keep hold of a brand new car for a number of years – it’s effectively long-term car rental.
 Once your term is complete you won’t own the car, nor will you be given the opportunity to buy it outright.

-- Maintenance payments can push up costs
+|+ Fixed-cost motoring||– Maintenance payments can push costs up|

-- A large deposit is often needed|
+|– A relatively large deposit is often needed|

 For more information, read our car leasing guide.

-- You’ll own the car from the beginning of the contract||– Can affect your ability to borrow more|
+|+ You’ll own the car from the beginning of the contract||– Can affect your ability to borrow more|

 Can every dealer on carwow provide finance offers?

-All the dealers on carwow are official UK main dealers.
+All dealers on carwow are official UK main dealers.
 As a result, they can all provide manufacturer-backed finance offers.
-They’ll be happy to give you a personalised quote depending on what size deposit you’d like to pay, how long you’d like to keep your car and how many miles you’d like to cover.
+They’ll be happy to give you a personalised quote depending on what size deposit you’d like to pay, how long you’d like to keep the car and how many miles you’d like to cover.

-Can I take advantage of manufacturer offers when I buy a car through carwow
+Can I take advantage of manufacturer offers when I buy a car through carwow?

 I own my own business – can I take advantage of business rates through carwow?

 Yes.
-When you receive finance offers through carwow it’s worth notifying the dealers if you’re a business owner or a sole trader – you may be offered different funding options to a private buyer.
+When you receive finance offers through carwow, it’s worth notifying the dealers if you’re a business owner or a sole trader – you may be offered different funding options to a private buyer.

 Is there anything else I should look out for?